lukasjapan/react-arrow-master/README.md

 ![Simple](/images/simple.png)

-### Simple Arrows - Starting and Ending from the Side of an Element
+### Simple Arrows - Starting from the Side of an Element

 To start from the side of an element, pass the `id` along with the `posX` and `posY` property as an object.